Nitrux/shop/README.md

 # This is the content of './shopfile'.
 # shop uses the bcf file format (https://github.com/Nitrux/bcf).

-Main main.sh      # The entrypoint, the main script.
+Main main.sh      # The main script.
 Target "$PWD/app" # The output.

 Include Nitrux/bcf:bcf      # The frist two are files from shop packages.